rasmusmhl/course-deep-unsupervised-learning/README.md

 # Deep Unsupervised Learning
-The special course is based on the [Berkeley CD294-158 Deep Unsupervised Learning](https://sites.google.com/view/berkeley-cs294-158-sp19/home) and utilizes the material made available on that course page.
+The special course is based on the [Berkeley CD294-158 Deep Unsupervised Learning](https://sites.google.com/view/berkeley-cs294-158-sp19/home).

 ## Location
 Building 321, 1st floor, room 134 ("lunchroom at the far end of the 1st floor"), 10:00-12:00.